Naeloo/uam-tools/uam-guide/docs/modelling/preparation.md

 Pop up the little "Bisect" window on the bottom left to adjust the parameters.
 Make sure "Fill", "Clear Inner" and "Clear Outer" are deselected.
 You can play with the Plane Point and Normal if you're not quite happy with the way the cut is oriented.

+!!!info
+    If you're cutting off an airway end and not through a point in the middle of the airway, you can select either "Clear Inner" or "Clear Outer" to discard the lower geometry.
+In that case, the cutting guide ends here.
+Refer to [adding a connector]() to add a connector to the open end.

 ![Bisecting](img/bisect_adjusting.png)

 Now hit ++v++ ("Rip") and click the right mouse button to tear the geometry apart.
 Then, hit ++ctrl+l++ to select one of the meshes.
 Move the geometry away a little bit to give yourself more room to work with.

 ![After Bisect, Rip and Grab](img/bisect_after.png)

+After you made a cut, you will probably want to [add connectors to the open ends]() so they can be connected.